YAH’S True SHABBAT (a.k.a SHABBOS)

 (from 15/02/2020 until further notice, we’ll meet as follows: 4 weeks on, 4 weeks off)

 During the 4 weeks off, we may hold a 1 hour or so prayer meeting online.

 Please contact us (email, text or call) for more info…

 Important Note Regarding Meeting Days:

-If we are to meet on Sundays at all, we would d In-depth Bible Study Series/Seminars on a particular book of the Holy Biblical Scriptures or a particular Topic as led by RUACH HA KODESH as well as learn Hebrew, hold Children and Youth Activities, etc.
+If we are to meet on Sundays at all, we would hold In-depth Bible Study Series/Seminars on a particular book of the Holy Biblical Scriptures or a particular Topic as led by RUACH HA KODESH as well as learn Hebrew, hold Children and Youth Activities, etc.

 We prefer to avoid taking part in Sunday worship due the revelations given by YAH Almighty through HIS Amightywind Ministry and the late TORAH-Keeping Christian Archaeologist Ron Wyatt detailing how participating in Sunday worship will affect mankind during the GREAT TRIBULATION to come.

 12 pm to 2 pm